GoogleCloudPlatform/webapp2/docs/guide/extras.rst

 - Localization and internationalization support
 - Sessions using secure cookies, memcache or datastore
 - Extra route classes -- to match subdomains and other conveniences
-- Support for third party libraries: Jinja2 and Google's ProtoRPC
+- Support for third party libraries: Jinja2, Mako and Google's ProtoRPC
 - Support for threaded environments, so that you can use webapp2 outside of App Engine

-Some of these modules (:ref:`api.extras.i18n`, :ref:`api.extras.jinja2` and :ref:`api.extras.sessions`) use configuration values that can be set in the WSGI application.
-When a config key is not set, the modules will use the default values they defined.
+Some of these modules (:ref:`api.extras.i18n`, :ref:`api.extras.jinja2`,
+:ref:`api.extras.mako` and :ref:`api.extras.sessions`) use configuration
+values that can be set in the WSGI application.
+When a config key is not set, the modules will use the default values they define.

 All configuration keys are optional, except ``secret_key`` that must be set for :ref:`api.extras.sessions`.
 Here is an example that sets the ``secret_key``